tedg-cisco/documents/KPIs for Software Provenance.md

 <br> <br>

+> **_5. Write an Executive Report of Operational KPIs using SMART criteria for Software Bills of Materials provenance_**
 ---

 ---

-**_Write an Executive Report of Operational KPIs using SMART criteria for Software Bills of Materials provenance_**

 # Executive Report: Operational KPIs for Software Bills of Materials Provenance